danny-rangel/danielrangel.io/src/pages/blog/Bruno Major.md

 I purposely induce it on myself at times.

-I know what you're thinking; that is insane!
-Why would you ever do such a thing to yourself!
+I know what you're thinking.
+"That is insane!
+Why would you ever do such a thing to yourself?!"
 I can explain.

 I think it is absolutely beautiful that something as simple as a song, put together by someone that you've never met, can move you to tears.
 Whether they are tears of joy or of pain, it doesn't matter. *IT MOVES YOU.* I think that is way more insane than me manipulating my emotions.
 Heh.
 I like to feel.
 It makes you...well...feel alive.
 Am I rambling?
 Yes.